 Introduction to black-and-white photography as an expressive and creative art.
 Students work with camera, film, and paper.
 Darkroom work (enlarging and developing) leads to the production of a portfolio of black-and-white fine prints.
 Some of the history of black-and-white photography is explored.

 140 Introduction to Ceramics.
 Fall (4), Spring (4).

-Introduction to the shaping of clay on the potter's wheel and by handbuilding techniques.
-High-fire glaze mixing and naturalgas stoneware firing are also taught.
+Introduction to the shaping of clay with handbuilding techniques and on the potter's wheel.
+A variety of surface design and firing techniques are also taught.